Hlsorrells/Megabites/README.md

     GIVEN I would like to create and share a recipe WHEN I complete the Add Recipe Form
     THEN I find the recipe is available to all users on the home page and also on my personal page

+    GIVEN I would like to submit a review on a recipe that I have tried WHEN I click on the leave review button
+    THEN I can post a review and star rating to that particular recipe
     ```
 </details>
 ----